 - Women are so busy proving their worth that they don’t seek out mentors, feedback, or possible advocates.

 - Women who are goal oriented and plan their career can neglect key relationships and engage in politically damaging power struggles.

 - Women who have the same “edge” as a man are often misunderstood and maligned.

 - Women are lacking the necessary skill to deal with the 85% of their colleagues who are conflict avoidant.

-A study conducted by University of California-Davis, one of the 400 largest public companies in the state of California found that:
+A study conducted by University of California-Davis, October 2007, of the 400 largest public companies in the state of California found that:

 - Only 9 percent of Santa Clara County-based companies have elevated a woman to a top executive post, a lower share than any other county in the state

 - Of 183 companies filled 304 directors, they appointed women for just 16 percent of the posts

 - Nearly half the companies have no women on the board.
 One-third have just one

 - The electronics industry ranks last among 16 subgroups, with women filling only 2.9 percent of executive jobs